The Governing Body of Southbourne Infant School would like to welcome all the users of this website.

 Being a governor can be hard work and time consuming, but being involved and help to make a difference can be hugely rewarding.
 If anyone is interested in becoming a governor or has any questions regarding governance, the Chair of Governors or Headteacher will be only too pleased to help and can be contacted through the school.

 The school must also publish governor details for each governor who has served at any point over the past 12 months.
 Please see document below.

-If you would like to contact the Governing Body directly please email our Chairs of Governors:
+If you would like to contact the Governing Body directly please email our Chair of Governors:

 Alternatively, you can contact the Chair in writing via the school, putting any correspondence to the attention of 'The Chair of Governors'.